 As many of you are aware, I was an Australian ex-pat and start-up entrepreneur and resided in Israel for six years.
 Israel is globally acknowledged as The Start-Up Nation!
 I was fortunate to have the opportunity to live within its vibrant and creative energy, so much so, that I was compelled to create my own Israeli start-up, ImagineNation™.
 Which, as some of you know, started as a global generative and provocative innovation learning and coaching company, aiming at disrupting conventional corporate innovation education paradigms when inventing The Start-Up Game.

-The Boston Consulting Groups 50 Most Innovative Companies Report stated recently that Innovation remains a top-three priority for three-quarters of their respondents, with more than 60 percent spending more in 2014 than in 2013.
+The Boston Consulting Group 50 Most Innovative Companies Report stated recently that Innovation remains a top-three priority for three-quarters of their respondents, with more than 60 percent spending more in 2014 than in 2013.
 It reported that the vast majority of executives, in fact, 70 percent, stated that their companies’ innovation capabilities are only ‘average’ and 13 percent see them as ‘weak’.
 When they talked with executives around the world, however, the aspiration to raise their innovation game was universal; yet “They ask how does my company breakthrough?”

 The Start-Up Game™ teaches people and companies how to break through!

-With this conundrum in mind, and knowing from experience that ‘adults learn by doing’ I invested the better part of my former business profits, knowledge, skills and experience and a year of my life, to co-create The Start-Up Game™.
+With this conundrum in mind, and knowing from experience that ‘adults learn by doing’ I invested the better part of my former business profits, knowledge, skills, and experience and a year of my life, to co-create The Start-Up Game™.
 I did this in collaboration with one of the country’s leading and award-winning game design studios.
-The intention was to create an innovative education program to enable global corporations on how to be, think, and act differently.
-Creating an Israeli start-up, to develop their internal capability to breakthrough as lean and agile innovative managers and leaders.
+The intention was to create an innovative education program to enable global corporations how to be, think, and act differently.
+Creating an Israeli start-up, to develop their internal capability to break through as lean and agile innovative managers and leaders.

 It is generally known that Tel Aviv holds second place, after Silicon Valley, on the list of global start-up centres and that Israel has a number of universities in the global top 100 list!

 What was it that blinded them to the possibilities available in teaching people how to be, think and act differently via an innovative business simulation?
 Why was this so?